anujofficial9719-eng/Tera-dl-bot/README.md

 You can deploy this bot on:

-- Render
+- 🚀 Render
-- Koyeb
+- 🚀 Koyeb
-- Railway
+- 🚀 Railway
-- VPS
+- 🚀 VPS

-Recommended Python version:
+Recommended Python Version:

 Python 3.11